ashpursglove/ashs-modbus-tool/README.md

 Hit Refresh.
 Ports appear.

+#### Modbus is not Ethernet.
+#### Even though it tastes the same

 If they don’t:
 - The driver is wrong
-- The adapter is fake
+- The adapter is fake (this has legit happened to me a couple of times, they're out there!)
-- Or Windows has decided to be Windows
+- Windows has decided to be Windows (get ready to start googling USB permission updates)

 ---